Shortbread Cookies are made with only 5 simple ingredients to create a tender, flaky, buttery cookie that is melt-in-your-mouth delicious.

 - Sprinkle lightly with the granulated sugar.
 This will give the shortbread a nice crunch and sweet finish.

-- Bake the shortbread cookies until lightly golden and set about 18 to 20 minutes.
+- Bake the shortbread cookies until lightly golden and set for about 18 to 20 minutes.
 Be careful to not let cookies brown, they should be fairly pale in color.

 - Let the shortbread cool to room temperature on the baking sheet and then remove the cookies to a cooling rack or platter for serving.